voteflux/flux-website-v2/_posts/2020-10-09-the-flux-network.md

 The most significant resource of any minor party (or independent candidate) is their members or supporters.
 However, this resource is often underutilised for various reasons.

 One prevailing idea which has stifled the growth of minor parties, is the notion that a person can only be a member of one political party at any given time.
 This idea is not actually correct.
 A person can be a member of multiple parties at the same time, but there are some minor caveats in regard to support and registration.
-It’s a tangent which we fully explain in this article [“How many political parties can you be a member of?”](https://www.voteflux.org/how-many-parties-can-you-be-a-member-of).
+It’s a tangent which we fully explain in the article [“How many political parties can you be a member of?”](/how-many-political-parties-can-you-be-a-member-of/).

 But in short, the answer is “yes as long as all the parties are okay with it”.